gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The existing `java` plugin is unchanged: only users who explicitly applied the `jvm-lang` or `java-lang` plugins will be affected by this change.

+The plugin class `org.gradle.api.plugins.JavaLanguagePlugin` does not register a factory for `JavaSourceSet` and the plugin class
+`org.gradle.api.plugins.JvmLanguagePlugin` does not register a factory for `ResourceSourceSet` on each functional source set anymore.

 #### Domain model reorganisation

 - TODO: document all of the changes once they are finalised